 It’s more about the gesture of laughing about yourself and with the audience at the absurdity of certain situations – while making clear that you would gladly go through all of that stuff again just to be able to stand on that stage at the end of the day.

-I hope this article could breathe some fresh wind into your idea-vault of social media content.
+We hope this article could breathe some fresh wind into your idea-vault of social media content.
 Feel free to check out other related ideas and insights on our ForTunes Blog, and leave a comment or feedback.
 We’ll get back to you asap!

 1 one already already liked this, but everybody needs a friend, so give us a <3